 - Manage interest and site feasibility surveys

-- Manage study timelines and serve as a liaison for sponsors and investigators
+- Manage study timelines and serve as a liaison between sponsors and investigators

-- Provide pharmacy support, including training of clinical/hospital site staff, shipping and dispensing of drugs and management of drug inventories
+- Provide pharmacy support, including training of clinical/hospital site staff, shipping and dispensing of study drug and management of drug inventories